-The Americas Group is a multi-stakeholder forum composed of international brands and manufacturers, and labour rights organizations working together to promote and support socially responsible apparel and footwear industries and decent work in the Americas.
-Its Mexico Committee includes adidas, C&A, Colosseum Athletics, Fanatics, Fruit of the Loom, Gildan Activewear, Levi Strauss & Company, New Balance, Nike, Patagonia, PUMA, PVH Corporation, VF Corporation, IndustriALL Mexico, the Fair Labor Association (FLA), and the Maquila Solidarity Network (RSM).
+The Americas Group (AG) is a multi-stakeholder forum composed of international brands and manufacturers and labour rights organizations working together to promote and support socially responsible apparel and footwear industries and decent work in the Americas.
+As of May 2022, the AG Mexico Committee includes adidas, C&A, Dick's Sporting Goods, Fanatics, Fruit of the Loom, Gildan Activewear, Levi Strauss & Company, New Balance, Nike, Patagonia, PopSockets, PUMA, PVH Corporation, Under Armour, VF Corporation, the Fair Labor Association (FLA) and the Maquila Solidarity Network (MSN).